whg-training/statistics-course/Introduction_to_GWAS/practicals/genetic_drift_practical/implementing_a_Wright-Fisher_model.md

 * non-overlapping generations
 * in each generation, each individual 'samples' its parent uniformly from individuals in the parent generation.

-It's pretty simple to implement (we'll do it below.)
+It's pretty simple to implement, but even so it turns out to have many of the key features of real populations.
+We are going to implement it.

 As stated above there isnt really anything about *genetics* in the model.
 So to give ourselves some genetic data to work with, we'll also generate a set of haplotypes and have them evolve through the model.